sketchbuch/configure_linux/README.md

 Tag          | Description
 ------------ | ---------------------------------------------
-always       | Tasks that always need to be done clock        | Clock changes desktop      | Desktop effects and appearance dev          | Dev tasks
+always       | Tasks that always need to be done cleanup      | Tasks to do removing files and cleaning up clock        | Clock changes desktop      | Desktop effects and appearance dev          | Dev tasks